ManfredRichthofen/Movies-Wiki/docs/jellyfin/watch-anywhere.md

 ---
-sidebar_label: 'Apps & common issues'
+sidebar_label: Watch on any device
-sidebar_position: 2
+sidebar_position: 3
-title: 'Jellyfin Apps & Common Issues'
+title: Watch on any device
 description: Install Jellyfin clients on every platform and fix the most common playback problems.
 tags:
   - Jellyfin
-  - Apps
   - Clients
   - FAQ
 ---

-# Jellyfin Apps & Common Issues
+# Watch on any device

 Stream from any device using the official Jellyfin clients.
 The server address is always **`jfapp.xyz`**.

 :::info
 Need an account first?
-See [Accounts](accounts.md).
+See [Set up your account](set-up-account.md).
 Want something that is not in the library?
-See [Requesting content](request.md) — search in Jellyfin or Seerr and tap **Request**.
+See [Request movies & shows](request-titles.md) — search in Jellyfin or Seerr and tap **Request**.
 :::

 ---